Have you asked yourself the following question:

 How many allowances can I claim?

 How many allowances you can claim is determined by your filing status, how many – if any – dependents you have, and how many jobs you have.
+If you have a software like Turbo Tax, H&R Block, or free software to file your taxes then it will help you fill this part out.

 But keep in mind, that you don’t have to claim all the allowances you’re entitled to.
 In fact, depending on your situation, it might be in your best interest to claim 0, 1 or more than 1.